noorfann/Rflect/RULES.md

 - Use `@Published` for observable properties
 - Include CRUD operations
 - Handle errors gracefully with try-catch blocks
-- Implement preview providers for testing
+- Implement preview providers for testing with in-memory storage

 ### View Guidelines
 - Use `NavigationStack` for navigation
-- Implement proper state management with `@State`
+- Implement proper state management with `@State` and `@EnvironmentObject`
 - Follow iOS design patterns for sheets and navigation
 - Include preview providers
 - Use custom components for reusability